 “[B]rother will betray brother to death, and a father his child; and children will rise up against parents and cause them to be put to death.
 And you will be hated by all for My name’s sake.”

-According to these verses of scripture, (1) there will be a number of men who profess to be Jesus Christ, (2) there will be wars and rumors of wars, (3) brothers [perhaps, professing Christians] will betray brothers [perhaps, other Christians], (4) fathers will betray their children, (5) children will cause their parents to be put to death, and (6) Christians will be hated by others.
-(Luke 21:8a, 10, 16-17 is similar to the previously mentioned verses in Mark 13.)
+According to these verses of scripture, during the End Times (1) there will be a number of men who profess to be Jesus Christ, (2) there will be wars and rumors of wars, (3) brothers [perhaps, professing Christians] will betray brothers [perhaps, other Christians], (4) fathers will betray their children, (5) children will cause their parents to be put to death, and (6) Christians will be hated by others.
+(Luke 21:8a, 10, 16-17 is similar to the previously-cited verses in Mark 13.)

 Second Timothy 3:1-5a mentions a number of loathsome human behaviors that will be prevalent, as follows: